Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Visitors who want a luxury hotel can opt for one of the 5-star hotels in Vegas, like Cosmopolitan, Bellagio, The Venetian and Wynn.

-Start your search for the best rates on Vegas hotels at Booking.com – like we do – and use our Top Tips for Booking the Best Hotels!
+Start your search for Great Vegas Hotels and use our Top Tips for Booking the Best Hotels!

 Deciding what to pack for your 3-day Vegas getaway can be a challenge.
-If you are going to clubs, you will want stylish clothes and shoes.
-If you plan on taking tours, you will want comfortable, breathable outfits.
+If you are going to clubs, you will need stylish clothes and shoes to match.
+If you plan on taking tours, you will want comfortable outfits.
 In the end, you may be tempted to pack everything…just in case!
 Because we don’t recommend over-packing, we do have a few specific packing hacks

 If you plan on leaving your casino resort at all, we highly recommend packing comfortable travel shoes.
 Actually, even if you are staying within one complex, you will likely be doing a lot of walking – the casinos are just that massive.

-For daytime walking, I like wearing lightweight and comfortable shoes, like these from Columbia (for women).
-Foldable flats are also ideal for Vegas (and easy to switch out with heels, if you carry them in your purse!).
+For daytime walking, I like wearing lightweight and comfortable shoes, like these from Columbia.
+Foldable Flats are also ideal for Vegas and easy to switch out with heels, if you carry them in your purse!

 The sun in Vegas is intense!
 Wearing sunscreen at the pool and while touring the city is essential; you don’t want a sunburn to ruin your vacation.
 To keep the sun off your face, we also recommend wearing a stylish travel hat and good sunglasses

-Whether you travel with a backpack or a suitcase, you’ll also want to carry a stylish day bag to tote all your sunscreen, camera and everyday items in!
+Whether you travel with a backpack or a suitcase, you’ll also want to carry a stylish day bag to tote all your water, sunscreen, camera and other everyday items in.
+We prefer these small backpacks, but there a loads of styles to choose from.
+We share our top picks in our blog post, Best Day Bags!

-Start planning your trip to Las Vegas, Nevada!
+Start planning your trip to Las Vegas!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more trip advice?
+Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Looking For More Fun-filled USA Weekend Trips?

-We have been fortunate to have traveled extensively in the United States and abroad – and we share our top tips and best itineraries to help fellow travelers plan their trips.
-If you need some inspiration, start with our roundup of the 23 Best Weekend Trips in the USA!
+We have traveled extensively in the United States and share our best itineraries to help fellow travelers plan their vacations.
+If you need some inspiration, start with our roundup of the Best Weekend Trips in the USA!

-Looking for more party destinations in the US?
-Read our detailed guides for fun weekends in Indy, Austin, San Diego, New Orleans, Chicago, NYC and Nashville!
+Searching for Top Party Destinations in the US?
+Gotcha!
+Get primed with our detailed guides for fun weekends in Indy, Austin, New Orleans, Chicago, NYC and Nashville!
 Also check out our lists for Great Winter Vacations and the Top Places to Party for NYE (Vegas is on BOTH!).

-Visiting top destinations in the West?
+Visiting some of the Best Destinations in the US West?
 Great!
-We have guides to Phoenix, Bend, Malibu, Seattle, Vancouver (WA), Portland and Denver!
+We have guides to San Diego, Bend, Malibu, Seattle, Vancouver (WA), Portland and Denver!

-Going on a USA road trip?
-We can help!
-We provide details for some of the most epic road trips in US, including the California Coast, the Oregon Coast and the Columbia River Gorge plus the Ultimate Montana Road Trip!
+Going on a USA Road Trip?
+Super!
+We provide details for some of the most epic road trips in US, including the California PCH, the Oregon Coast and Columbia River Gorge plus our Ultimate Montana Road Trip!

-Find all of our itineraries and guides to USA destinations on our USA Travel Page!
+Find all of our honest advice and insider travel tips on our USA Travel Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com